 Jerome Gence has been published in Paris Match, Le Figaro Magazine, Stern, National Geographic, Le Monde, and other magazines.
-He is also a Canon Ambassador but, surprisingly, does not have an Instagram or Facebook page because he dislikes (no pun intended) all social media.
+He is also has been a Canon Ambassador but, surprisingly, does not have an Instagram or Facebook page because he dislikes (no pun intended) all social media.

 From Reunion Island to the Himalayas